w3f/polkadot-wiki/docs/learn-parachains.md

 ### How will parachain slots be distributed?

-Parachain slots will be acquirable through auction, please see the
+Parachain slots will generally be acquirable through auction, please see the
 {{ polkadot: [parachain slots](learn-auction) :polkadot }}
 {{ kusama: [parachain slots](mirror-learn-auction) :kusama }} article.
 Additionally, some parachain slots will be set aside to run {{ polkadot: [parathreads](learn-parathreads) :polkadot }}
 {{ kusama: [parathreads](mirror-learn-parathreads) :kusama }} &mdash; chains that bid on a per-block basis to be included in the Relay Chain.
+Common good and system parachains will also take up some slots.

 ### What happens to parachains when the number of validators drops below a certain threshold?